julencruz/julencruz/README.md

 - 👋 Hi, I’m @julencruz.
-- 🤔 I’m interested in Software Engineering.
+- 🤔 I’m interested in Software Engineering and Machine Learning.
 - 🌱 I’m currently studying Computer Science with a mention in Software Engineering in the Autonomous University of Barcelona (UAB).
 - ⚙️ I've got experience with:
 	- `.cpp`